justinjm/vertex-ai-examples/02-bqml/01_bqml_propensity.md

 # Predicting customer propensity to buy by using BigQuery ML and AI Platform

-DEPRECATED: this tutorial no longer works, see [02-bqml/bqml-churn-ga4.ipynb](bqml-churn-ga4.ipynb)
+DEPRECATED: this tutorial is outdated (uses GA 360, pre-aggregated dataset).
+See [02-bqml/bqml-churn-ga4.ipynb](/02-bqml/04_bqml_ga4_gaming_churn.ipynb) for updated version.

 [Predicting customer propensity to buy by using BigQuery ML and AI Platform | Cloud Architecture Center | Google Cloud](https://cloud.google.com/architecture/predicting-customer-propensity-to-buy)